jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms.md

 ###### _proof:_
 is kind of obvious.

-This allows us to prove what we already know to be true in the special cases of [[Riemann surfaces and algebraic curves --- math-199DR/notes/Functions on Riemann surfaces#_example _ meromorphic functions on the Riemann sphere and projective line|the Riemann sphere]] and [[Riemann surfaces and algebraic curves --- math-199DR/notes/Holomorphisms of Riemann surfaces#_proposition _ meromorphic functions on a torus $ mathbb{C} / Lambda$ have zero total order|complex tori]].
+This allows us to prove what we already know to be true in the special cases of [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Functions on Riemann surfaces#_example _ meromorphic functions on the Riemann sphere and projective line|the Riemann sphere]] and [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Holomorphisms of Riemann surfaces#_proposition _ meromorphic functions on a torus $ mathbb{C} / Lambda$ have zero total order|complex tori]].

 ##### _theorem:_ the sum of orders of a meromorphic function